CTMarius/protractorStarterKit/README.md

 # Protractor Demo
 Basic setup to easily start writing automated UI tests for Angular applications.

+### Components:

+This setup uses Protractor in combination with Cucumber, Chai as a assertion library, Grunt as a task runner and the protractor-multiple-cucumber-html-reporter as a reporting library.

 ### Prerequisites:

 1. NodeJs: https://nodejs.org/en/download/